Mars (rapper)

-Mario Delgado (born April 18, 1980), better known by his stage name Mars, is an American rapper, entrepreneur, record producer, photographer, and actor from the San Francisco Bay Area city of Pittsburg, California, who often performs with a Hannibal Lecter-style mask.
+Mario Delgado (born April 18, 1980), better known by his stage name Mars, is an American rapper who often performs with a Hannibal Lecter-style mask.
 He specializes in horrorcore music.

 Personal life

 Mars was born in Antioch, California, and raised throughout East Contra Costa County, primarily in the city of Pittsburg.
 He is of Mexican-American ethnicity.
 He attended Liberty High School and Pittsburg Adult Education before dropping out of his regular curriculum and enrolling in various college courses, including photography, marketing, mass communication, and publication design.

 Mars has three children, born in 1999, 2001 and 2007.
-His son Gavin has appeared in promotional videos, on stage, press, and music videos alongside his father, including the Kung Fu Vampire music video for "Love Bites” and Gorilla Voltage's "Handful Of Matches" where the young actor takes lead roles.
+His son Gavin has appeared in promotional videos, on stage, press, and music videos alongside his father, including the Kung Fu Vampire music video for "Love Bites” and Gorilla Voltage's "Handful of Matches" where the young actor takes lead roles.